7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 3. Set the value of _Radius_ to `bearing_od`, which is the parameter we set before.
 4. Leave _For Construction_ unchecked

-The `circle` controls in the dialog should now look like this (the parameter name is truncated in the screenshot).
+The `circle` controls in the dialog should now look like this.

 ![Circle Values Set](_static/Bearing_Block_Operations_Dialog_Circle_Values_Set.png)

 Note that in most cases a press-fit tolerance would be added to the hole to make sure the bearing fits correctly.
 To keep things a little simpler, we have omitted that here.

 Click the _OK_ button to add the circle to the component.
-The circle will be displayed on the selector workplane in the 3D view at this point, but the original box will not be.
+The circle will be displayed on the selector workplane in the 3D view at this point.

 ![Circle Placed on Selector Workplane](_static/Bearing_Block_Circle_Placed_on_Selector_Workplane.png)